andreaseger/master_presentation/slides/slide05-0.md

 ## integration

-- What options are available
+What are the options for the predicion
-- pros/cons